INN/docs/staffing/onboarding/git-for-new-team-members.md

 ### Naming Branches

-There are a few choices for naming the branches you create.
-If you are contributing to an INN repository and making some documentation changes, you could name your branch something like "your-name-doc-changes", or even better, "your-name-specific-changes".
-A good branch name is concise and specific so that you and other team members know what the branch is for.
+If you are contributing to an INN repository, name your branch starting with your name and then add the a short description of the issue you are addressing (e.g. - "your-name-doc-changes", or even better, "your-name-specific-changes").
+A good branch name should be concise but descriptive so that you and other team members know immediately what the branch is for.

-If you are working with Largo, include in the branch name the issue you are addressing and even the milestone number.
+If you are creating a new branch to address a numbered issue in GitHub or JIRA (such as with [Largo](http://github.com/inn/largo), follow the above guidance but start the branch name with the number of the issue you are addressing (e.g. - "671-ben-largo-related-stories").

 ## Git in the command line